osisoft/EdgeCmd-Docs/V1.1/Reference/edgecmd-commands.md

 # EdgeCmd commands

 The following tables provide a description of every command available in EdgeCmd utility.
-Every command used with the EdgeCmd utility has to be preceded by `edgecmd`.
+Every command used with EdgeCmd utility has to be preceded by `edgecmd`.
 Parts of the command that are in `[ ]` are optional and do not need to be specified.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter, you need to add it in the command.
 For example: